Ultramagnetic MCs

-The Ultramagnetic MCs (rendered as Ultramagnetic MC's) is an American hip hop group based in the Bronx, New York City.
+Ultramagnetic MCs (rendered as Ultramagnetic MC's) are an American hip-hop group based in the Bronx, New York City.
 Founded by Kool Keith, the group also includes Ced Gee, TR Love, and Moe Love.
 Big D was brought into the group by his cousin Kool Keith as a hype man in 1988.
 Tim Dog became an unofficial member in 1989.
 In 1990, DJ Jaycee was added as a road manager and backup DJ.
 A former member, Rooney Roon, was fired following an assault arrest.
 Beat-boxer Rahzel was a roadie for the group early in its career.
 The group's work was associated with unorthodox sampling, polysyllabic rhymes, and bizarre lyrical imagery.